ibowditch/userdocs/_sources/events.md.txt

 ```

 Start time
-: The time, on the given date, when the activity begins.
+: The time, on the given Date, when the activity begins.
 Members may sign in to an event from one hour
   before the given Start time, up to the End time.

 End time